Watermarking Text Data on Large Language Models for Dataset Copyright: Related Works

 \textbf{Watermarking on LLMs.}~~Presently, there are only a few existing studies related to watermarks of LLMs \cite{kirchenbauer2023watermark, mitchell2023detectgpt}.
 Notably, these studies primarily aim to determine whether data has been generated by LLMs.
 However, data copyright, a crucial concern, has received insufficient attention and existing watermarking studies primarily focus on image data \cite{hu2022membership, li2023black}.
-To address this critical gap and protect text training data in LLMs, we propose TextMarker, a novel approach to tackle this non-trivial problem via an advanced backdoor-based membership inference technique.
+To address this critical gap and protect text training data in LLMs, we propose \method, a more efficient approach to tackle conduct backdoor-based membership inference tailed for linguistic data.